Conducting a Vigil: Bringing Communities Together in the Face of Tragedy

 You never know when you will have to conduct a vigil; the nature of tragedy is that it takes us unawares.
 But this does not stop us planning.
 Given recent history, with four terrorist attacks in the United Kingdom in a few short months, it is important for faith leaders and communities to have some idea of how they might respond should something terrible happen.

 Vigils are public expressions of grief, and so should be planned in collaboration rather than as solo efforts.
-Working out who needs to be in the room to plan the most effective vigil is the type of groundwork that can be done at any time by responsible civic society organizations in partnership with local councils.
+Working out who needs to be in the room to plan the most effective vigil is the type of groundwork that can be done at any time by responsible civic society organisations in partnership with local councils.

 Broadly speaking, there are three contingencies to plan for: first, an attack close to, or in, the area in which you live; second, an attack elsewhere in the United Kingdom; third, an attack elsewhere in the world that somehow impacts the place where you live.
 The first would have the greatest impact on civic society, and would require the fastest response.
 At a time when people are panicked and unsure, it is vital to bring people together, to express concern, solidarity and a determination to work for peace.
 It is also vital to involve the media, both broadcast and print journalism, as well as social media.
 Sometimes the best we can do in these situations is to provide a faith-informed perspective that speaks of hope, of rebuilding, of working for the good of all.
 Preparing and releasing statements the day after an incident is one simple way to ensure such positive content is heard.